ajaypro/Daily-Learnings/android/flow.md

 * A flow is cold asynchornous data stream that sequentially emits values normally or throws exception
 * Flow return multiple values asynchronously, and over time, since its asynchronous the time to get response may vary from few ms to serveral secs
-* Flow is basically to handle asynchronous stream of data coming from server to client side(android)
-* It is designed based on producer and collector model where the data is emited by flow and collected
-* Flow can be started multiple times as creates new producer and emits values
+* It is designed based on producer and collector model where the data is emited by flow and collected, it can be restarted multiples and each time it creates a new producer and emits values.
+* Every flow builder internally implements coroutine which calls its corresponding suspend functions.
 * The producer and consumer will run in same coroutine, so if producer is suspended so will the consumer which causes the delay in producer until consumer completes